 A parliamentary army laid siege to the town in July 1645 but they were unable to take Hereford.
 They withdrew in September.
-However by then the king was losing the war.
+However, by then, the king was losing the war.
 In December the parliamentarians took Hereford by trickery.
-Some of their soldiers dressed as labourers and took shovels and picks.
+Some of their soldiers dressed as laborers and took shovels and picks.
 They went to Bysters Gate.
 When it was opened they took control and let in more parliamentary soldiers.
 Hereford was soon taken.

-During the 17th century the wool industry in Hereford declined sharply due to competion from the North of England.
-However, in the 17th century Hereford was known for brewing and also for cider making.
-Furthermore the leather industry continued to be important.
+During the 17th century the wool industry in Hereford declined sharply due to competition from the North of England.
+However, in the 17th century, Hereford was known for brewing and also for cider making.
+Furthermore, the leather industry continued to be important.

 HEREFORD IN THE 18th CENTURY

 In the 18th century Hereford remained a quiet market town.
 In 1757 it had a population of 5,592.
 There was little manufacturing industry although it was known for glove making.
-However in the 1720's Daneiel Defoe visited Hereford but he was not impressed.
+However, in the 1720s Daniel Defoe visited Hereford but he was not impressed.
 He called it 'mean built and very dirty!'.

 HEREFORD IN THE 19th CENTURY